strome-org/microsoft-365-docs-test/microsoft-365/compliance/gdpr-dsr-Windows.md

 Windows Analytics is a service that uses Windows diagnostic data from devices enrolled by your IT administrator to provide insights into the operational efficiency of your organization’s user devices.
 However, due to the nature of the Windows Analytics service, Microsoft cannot support data subject rights, such as rectify (correct), restrict, or port personal data.
 When Windows Analytics processes device related Windows diagnostic data, it copies some of the data for your organization’s IT to the Windows Analytics workspace in the Azure Cloud.

-Your IT administrator can set the level of Windows diagnostic data that is shared with Microsoft and can choose to allow users to lower this level for their device.
+Your IT administrator can set the level of Windows diagnostic data that is shared with Microsoft and can choose to allow your users to lower this level for their device.
 Windows Analytics supports personal data privacy by providing the following means for users to control Windows diagnostic data that has been collected.

-* **In-app settings** - In the most recent version of Windows, if your IT administrator allows it users can lower the amount of diagnostic data that is shared with Microsoft to the minimum required by Windows Analytics.
+* **In-app settings** - In the most recent version of Windows, if your IT administrator allows it, your users can lower the amount of diagnostic data that is shared with Microsoft to the minimum required by Windows Analytics.

-* **Diagnostic Data Viewer** - In the most recent version of Windows, users can view Windows diagnostic data on their device by using the [Diagnostic Data Viewer](https://docs.microsoft.com/windows/configuration/diagnostic-data-viewer-overview), if your IT administrator allows this activity.
+* **Diagnostic Data Viewer** - In the most recent version of Windows, your users can view Windows diagnostic data on their device by using the [Diagnostic Data Viewer](https://docs.microsoft.com/windows/configuration/diagnostic-data-viewer-overview), if your IT administrator allows this activity.

 * **Deleting data** - In the most recent version of Windows, two steps are required by users to delete all data for a device enrolled in Windows Analytics:
    1. The user must use the Delete diagnostic data setting on their device to remove Windows diagnostic data from the device and the copy of the data stored for Microsoft.